jerryjianguv/Music-Analytics-Framework/README.md

 2. Deezer
 3. Local File

-The first two plugins use their repsective APIs to make requests for data on public playlists.
+The first two plugins use their respective APIs to make requests for data on public playlists.
 The third plugin parses a local CSV file.
 Each line in the local CSV file must be in the following format:

 `Title, Artist, Duration`

 and there is no header line.

-Our data plugins transform the data they retrieve into a uniform `JSONObject` which is then sent to the framework.
+Our data plugins transform the data they retrieve into a uniform `JSONObject` sent to the framework.
 We tried to keep the number of necessary methods as low as possible to allow for easy extensibility.
-Since most of our plugins would need to talk with other third-party libraries, it's easier to have less methods that the plugins need to implement to be able to communicate with the framework.
+Since most of our plugins would need to talk with other third-party libraries, it's easier to have fewer methods that the plugins need to implement to be able to communicate with the framework.

 ### Extensibility for Data Plugins

-There are many possible data plugins that could be implemented to work with our framework.
+Many possible data plugins could be implemented to work with our framework.
 For example:
 1. YouTube Music
 2. Amazon Music
 3. Pandora
 4. JSON formatted local files
 5. Plain text local files

-These are just a select few of a number of other music services and local file representations that could be implemented.
+These are just a select few of several other music services and local file representations that could be implemented.

 ### Visual Plugins
 Our three visualization plugins are: